kairosity/mp2-tunnel-focus/testing.md

 ![timer-init](misc-images/timer-initialisation.png)

-## Timer.stopwatch():
+## Timer.timers():
-This method encapsulates the Stopwatch or "open timer" functionality.
-The idea being that a user might want to start timing their work on a particular task and then manually stop it when they are finished.
-It includes a series of functions that make the stopwatch work correctly.
+This method encapsulates all the timer functions.
+It it not meant to be called on the object as a method per se, more it acts as a convenient storage facility for the group of functions that power the timers.
 It intialises three local variables in which to store the passage of time.

-- ## startStopwatch()
+- ## countUp()

-    __FUNCTION SUMMARY:__ This function starts the stopwatch.
+    __FUNCTION SUMMARY:__ This function starts counting up from wherever the seconds, minutes and hours variables are at.
 When it is called, the seconds variable is incremented by 1, if the seconds variable is at 60, it is reset to 0.
 The same logic is applied to minutes.
 The hours variable increases ad infinitum.
 Three DOM variables are used to represent this logic in the DOM.
-This function is then passed to a setInterval function, and called once every second, thus updating the timer.
+This function is then called within a setInterval function within a function called StopWatchPlay() and it is called once every second, thus updating the timer.

     ### __*Manual Testing*__